-When the assigned staff member has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with Student Wellbeing Team, teachers, SSS, Assistant Principal, Principal, Department of Education and Training specialist staff etc.].
+When the Student Engagement Wellbeing and Inclusion Team has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with Student Wellbeing Team, teachers, SSS, Principal, Department of Education specialist staff.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, our member school will consider:
+When making a decision about how to respond to bullying behaviour, Wodonga South Primary School will consider:

-- the age, maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the student/s engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour.
+- the age, maturity and individual circumstances of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour.

-Our member schools may implement all, or some of the following responses to bullying behaviours:
+The Student Engagement Wellbeing and Inclusion Team may implement all, or some of the following responses to bullying behaviours:

-- Offer wellbeing support, including referral to the Student Wellbeing Team, SSS, external provider to: - the target student or students - o the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
-The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process - Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s) - Implement a Method of Shared Concern process with all students involved in the bullying - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students
+- Offer wellbeing support, including referral to the Student Wellbeing Team, SSS, external provider to: - the target student or students - the students engaging in the bullying behaviour - \circ $\;$ affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
+The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied.

-- Prepare a [Safety Plan or Individual Management Plan] restricting contact between target and students engaging in bullying behaviour - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved - Monitor the behaviour of the students involved for an appropriate period of time and take follow-up action if necessary - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions, and any other relevant Department policy.
+- Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.

-The Federation member schools understand the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
+Wodonga South Primary School understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
 Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.

-Each member school has a staff member/s who is responsible for maintaining up-to-date records of the investigation of and responses to bullying behaviour.
+The Student Engagement Wellbeing and Inclusion Team is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.